core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       In case the authorization check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

+      Instead, in case the authorization check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
+In particular, the endpoint checks whether the authority (host and port) of the request URI identifies the endpoint itself.
+In such a case, the endpoint moves to step 1.

-      Otherwise, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}} and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
+      Otherwise, the endpoint forwards REQ to (the next hop towards) the origin server according to the request URI, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
 For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Notifications Option (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).

       If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.